Preventing Damage to Underground Utilities

 Understanding Locating and Marking Practices

-Operator markings of facilities include the appropriate color for the facility type, their company identified (i.e., name, initials, or abbreviation) when other companies are using the same color, the number and width of their facilities and a description of the facility.
-A combination of paint and flags are used to identify the operator’s facility(s) at or near an excavation (or drill) site.
+Operator markings of facilities include the appropriate color for the facility type, their company identified (i.e., name, initials, or abbreviation) when other companies are using the same color, the number and width of their facilities, and a description of the facility.
+A combination of paint and flags is used to identify the operator’s facility(s) at or near an excavation (or drill) site.
 Color code identifiers are summarized in the following table:

 Refer to CGA Best Practices Guide (2021) for more specific guidelines for locating and marking practices.